-I am an Associate Professor in the Department of Political Science & International Relations and Director of European Studies at the University of Delaware.
-I am a political economist who focuses on the dynamics between business, politics/institutions, and societies across the world.
-My research interests are situated at the intersection of political science, business/management, and sociology.
-I am particularly interested in the roles played by business, ranging from prosocial behavior in the form of CSR / responsible business to aggressive interest group advocacy.
+Daniel Kinderman is an Associate Professor in the Department of Political Science & International Relations and Director of European Studies at the University of Delaware.
+He is a political economist who focuses on the dynamics between business, politics/institutions, and societies across the world.
+Kinderman’s research interests are situated at the intersection of political science, business/management, and sociology.
+He is particularly interested in the role(s) of business in society, ranging from prosocial behavior in the form of CSR / responsible business to aggressive interest group advocacy.

-My articles have appeared in Socio-Economic Review, Politics & Society, Regulation & Governance, Journal of Common Market Studies, Business & Society, Policy and Society, Theory and Society, Business and Politics, Journal of Business Ethics, Review of International Political Economy, and other journals.
-I am co-founder and co-chair of the research network ‘Business and Society’ at the Council for European Studies.
-I was a postdoctoral research fellow at the New School for Social Research as well as a visiting scholar at the Berlin Social Science Center (WZB) and at the Max Planck Institute for the Study of Societies (MPIfG).
-I grew up in Canada and received my Ph.D. from the Government Department at Cornell University.
+Kinderman’s articles have appeared in Socio-Economic Review, Journal of International Business Policy, Politics & Society, Regulation & Governance, Journal of Common Market Studies, Business & Society, Policy and Society, Theory and Society, Business and Politics, Journal of Business Ethics, Review of International Political Economy, and other journals.
+He is co-founder and co-chair of the research network “Business and Society” at the Council for European Studies.
+He was a postdoctoral research fellow at the New School for Social Research as well as a visiting scholar at the Berlin Social Science Center (WZB) and at the Max Planck Institute for the Study of Societies (MPIfG).
+He grew up in British Columbia, Canada and received his Ph.D. from the Government Department at Cornell University.